-You Can Heal Cavities With Some Lifestyle Changes… But You Still Need a Dentist
+You Can Prevent Cavities With Lifestyle Changes… But You Still Need a Dentist

 Dealing with the issue of cost

 Fear of the dentist isn’t only down to the high-pitched whirring of drills and the prospect of local anesthetic; for plenty of people, it’s the financial burden that gives them pause and forces them to put up with cavities rather than seek treatment.

 However, there are ways to make dentistry more affordable, such as by joining a dental health maintenance organization (DHMO).
 You can dig deeper on what a DHMO is, but the underlying concept is that instead of paying for treatment on-demand, you instead pay a regular insurance premium and get services inexpensively or even entirely free as needed.